Kolomona/km-todo/ai/AI_AGENT_FULLSTACK_GUIDE-v2.md

 - All team members (including you) are responsible for writing to ProjectStatusBoard.md as issues, decisions, or integration events occur.
 The AIPM agent curates, summarizes, and enforces the format.
 - Routine progress and technical details are tracked in your team's status file (FrontEndStatus.md or BackEndStatus.md).
 - Comprehensive testing guidelines, examples, and best practices are documented in TestingStrategy.md.
+- Git version control workflow, branching strategy, and commit conventions are documented in GitVersionControlStrategy.md.
 - The human project manager is responsible for ensuring the open issue limit is enforced and for strategic decisions.
 - You must always check ProjectStatusBoard.md for the latest open issues, blockers, and decisions before starting work.
 - You must always check API_CONTRACT.md before starting work.
 - You must always check TestingStrategy.md for testing guidelines and examples.
+- You must always follow GitVersionControlStrategy.md for version control practices.
 - You must always update [BackendStatus.md / FrontEndStatus.md] when you complete your tasks.

 **Your role:** [Backend/Frontend/AIPM]
 **Your scope:** [Backend APIs, database, and integration] / [Frontend UI, client logic, and integration] / [Project coordination, summary, and file curation]

-**Before starting any task, confirm you understand this workflow and check ProjectStatusBoard.md, API_CONTRACT.md, and TestingStrategy.md for relevant issues or blockers.**
+**Before starting any task, confirm you understand this workflow and check ProjectStatusBoard.md, API_CONTRACT.md, TestingStrategy.md, and GitVersionControlStrategy.md for relevant issues or blockers.**

 ---